rouvenschandl/cloudflare-updater/docs/TUTORIAL.md

 Notes:

 - `recordIds` is accepted as a synonym for `selectedRecordIds` in `CF_ZONES`.
-- If you previously saved `config.enc`, you can mount it instead of envs:
+- If you already have `config.enc`, you can mount it instead of using env vars:

 ```bash
 docker run -d --name cloudflare-updater \